ncatlab/nlab-content/pages/4077.md

 Equivalently, a simple group is a group possessing exactly two [[normal subgroup|normal subgroups]]: the [[trivial subgroup]] $\{1\}$ and the group $G$ itself.

 Note that the [[trivial group]] does not itself count as simple, on the grounds that it has only *one* quotient group (or only one normal subgroup).
 It may be possible to find authors that use "at most" in place of "exactly", thereby allowing the trivial group to be simple.
-(Compare [[prime number]], [[connected space]], etc.)
+(Compare [[too simple to be simple]].)

 ## Properties